 *

-* @param string $type Type of meta, eg 'user', 'post'.
+* @param string $type Type of meta.
+Possible values include but are not limited

 * @param string $primary_table Database table where the object being filtered is stored (eg wp_users).